 - “This experience at Metro was the best way for me to further my education between Junior and Senior year.
 I was able to learn hands-on from the best nurses and doctors.
 I was able to observe bed-side procedures in the ICU, interact with patients and their families and experience what it is really like to be a nurse while I was still a student.”

 - “Lots of good experience and extra learning you don’t get in clinical.
 More one-on-one and hands-on.
 A perfect stepping stone between school and real life nursing.”

 Our Student Nurse Extern Program is a 12-week program taking place May to August.
-We’ll start accepting applications for the Summer 2019 Program on December 1, 2018.
+We start accepting applications for the Summer Program in December.
 You’ll find the online application by going to Careers, click on the “Open Positions” link on the right and keyword search “Student Nurse Extern.”

 - Within one year of graduation from a nationally-accredited nursing program.
-For the Summer 2019 program, RN students will have an expected graduation of Fall 2019 or Spring 2020.
+For the Summer program, RN students will have an expected graduation of Fall or Spring the following year.